Tallahala Creek

 Tallahala Creek is a river in the southeast part of the U.S. state of Mississippi.
-It flows from north to south, joining the Leaf River east of Hattiesburg.
+It flows from north to south, joining the Leaf River east of Hattiesburg near the town of New Augusta in Perry County.

 Names

 Tallahala is a name derived from the Choctaw language purported to mean "standing rocks".

 According to the Geographic Names Information System, Tallahala Creek has also been known as: